paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 ##### Region proposal network

-Region proposal networks (RPNs) where introduced by Regions with CNN (R-CNN){Girshick 2013 #58}.
+Region proposal networks (RPNs) where introduced by Regions with CNN (R-CNN)[@Girshick.2013].
 R-CNN main approach is it's modularity.
 One stage proposes possible regions and the next does classify these regions.
 The network is not determent to a specific region proposal or feature extraction method.
-For the ILSVRC2013 they implemented the region proposal with a selective search as shown in {Uijlings 2013 #59} and {Wang 2015 #60}. <!-- which uses itself the the powerful Bag-of-Words model for recognition and sparcial pyramid --> For feature extraction architecture AlexNet is commonly used, but for the VOC2007 and ILSVRC201 challenges they implemented VGG-16, which is slower but more accurate.
+For the ILSVRC2013 they implemented the region proposal with a selective search as shown in [@Uijlings.2013] and [@Wang.2015]. <!-- which uses itself the the powerful Bag-of-Words model for recognition and sparcial pyramid --> For feature extraction architecture AlexNet is commonly used, but for the VOC2007 and ILSVRC201 challenges they implemented VGG-16, which is slower but more accurate.
 For the actual classification linear SVM per class is used and overlapping bounding boxes are summarized by NMS thresholds.

 #####  Classification/Regression based networks